Polirecyliente/SGConocimiento/Programming/01_Programming_definitions.md

 ::: term
 **Object oriented language**
-  : An imperative language in which objects can be created.
+  : An structured language in which objects can be created.
 Objects are composite data types that can store both variables (here called attributes) and functions (here called methods).
 :::

 ::: term